tigran10/move-money/README.md

 * Changing server port is not done via system variables yet.
 So requires touching the code, sorry for that :(
 * Some vert.x gluecode, I am not sure if its the best way to do it, if you guys happen to use vert.x a lot, and I have missed some cool stuff, sorry for that, feedback pls :)
 * Github actions pipeline to follow.
+* Warnings at the start of the application, I know about them.
+Apparently Vertx version that i have used do not have codex for messages traveling on a wire, even if they are jackson ready.
+I had to create a custom generic codec, and was a bit naughty with reflection.